 Local flights: No local flights are included in the trek´s price!

-The Choquequirao trek is one of the most challenging in Cusco, for this reason we offer information about the Choquequirao trek to make this beautiful trekking route.
+The hike to Choquequirao hike is one of the most challenging in Cusco, for this reason we offer you all the information to make this beautiful trekking route.

-Take into account this information and see the minimum and maximum points of the walk, the place where Choquequirao is located, the months of the year in which your visit is favorable, the level of difficulty of the hike, the physical conditions necessary to make this beautiful route and especially see the availability of spaces to make the Choquequirao trek.
+Take into account this information and see the minimum and maximum points of the walk, the months of the year in which your visit is favorable, the level of difficulty of the hike, the physical conditions necessary to make this beautiful route and especially see the availability of spaces for this hike.

 It is located at 3,035 m.a.s.l. in the foothills of the Salkantay mountain, north of the Apurímac valley, in the province of La Convención in the department of Cusco.
 It is approximately at a distance of 47 km. with reference to the town of Cachora.
 The environment of Choquequirao is one of the richest in biodiversity, because of the temperature variations.